-The application period closes on May 22.
-Notifications of eligibility will be emailed beginning the week of May 25.
-You can also review your award letter on Financial Aid Self-Service beginning the week of May 25.
+The application period closes on July 20.
+Notifications of eligibility will be emailed beginning July 21.
+You can also review your award letter on Financial Aid Self-Service beginning July 21.

 Do I have to repay a HEERF Grant?

 The Federal Emergency Aid Grant funds are designed to be a grant, not a loan.
 Therefore, repayment is not required.